Mental health is just as important as physical health, so it’s essential to look after both.

 The nature of the trades industry can regularly mean working late hours and being away from home.
 Being physically and mentally tired and away from your usual support system can take its toll.
 Emergency callouts and jobs running over the expected time eat away at your free time.
 Less free time means less time to relax and spend with friends and family.

-Little downtime can cause an increase in stress and loneliness, both of which can trigger mental illnesses such as depression.
+Too little downtime can cause an increase in stress and loneliness, both of which can trigger mental illnesses such as depression.

 Working in the trades on a self-employed basis can put a lot of weight on your shoulders.
 Not only does every decision come down to you, but when it’s up to you to find work, how do you switch off?
 In a recent Trades Talk, a weekly Twitter chat for those within the trades industry, many admitted that they struggle to switch off from work.
-As a sole trader, you don’t want to miss out on any opportunities or let anyone down.
+As a sole trader, you don’t want to miss out on opportunities or let anyone down.

 Harmful gender stereotypes can also partly be to blame.
-“Extreme gender stereotypes are harmful because they don’t allow people to fully express themselves and their emotions. ” (Source: Planned Parenthood).
+“Extreme gender stereotypes are harmful because they don’t allow people to fully express themselves and their emotions.”
+(Source: Planned Parenthood).
 Traditionally, society expects men to be “strong”.
 Not just physically but mentally and emotionally, which means not showing emotions such as sadness.
 However, not showing them doesn’t mean not feeling them.
 Growing up hiding emotions leads to being unable to deal with them suitably.

 Is The Digital Age To Blame?

-In the previously mentioned Trades Talk chat, the host questioned whether the 24/7 digital age we live in is partly to blame?
+In the previously mentioned Trades Talk chat, the host questioned whether the 24/7 digital age we live in is partly to blame.
 Is being connected 24/7 causing us to be overwhelmed?
 There’s no denying that technology has both positive and negative attributes.

 There are also countless online resources available for anyone who may feel they’re struggling, available at a click of a button.
 Going to your GP or talking to a family member or friend can be daunting.
 For some, they don’t want to do it.
 Instead, they can turn to these resources for information and support, helping them feel less alone.
 And with more education comes more acceptance.
 As people begin to understand mental illnesses, the harmful stereotypes and myths surrounding mental illnesses disappear.